-- A. Attendance by Principal Trial Counsel.
-The attorney who will serve as principal trial counsel must appear at all conferences with the Court. - B. Initial Case Management Conference.
+- E. Related Cases.
+After an action has been accepted as related to a prior filing, all future court papers and correspondence must contain the docket number of the new filing, as well as the docket number of the case to which it is related (e.g., 11 Civ.
+1234 [rel.
+10 Civ.
+4321]). - 2.
+Initial Case Management Conference.
 The Court will generally schedule a Fed.
 R. Civ.
-P. 16(c) conference within three months of the filing of the Complaint.
+P. 16(c) conference within two months of the filing of the Complaint.
 The Notice of Initial Pretrial Conference will be made available on ECF and the plaintiff's counsel will be responsible for distributing copies to all parties.
 This Notice will direct the parties to submit on ECF a proposed Civil Case Management Plan and Scheduling Order and letter to the Court one week prior to the conference date.
 In accordance with the Electronic Case Filing Rules and Instructions, counsel are required to register as ECF filers and enter an appearance in the case before the initial pretrial conference.
 The pertinent instructions are available on the Court website at https://nysd.uscourts.gov/electronic-case-filing. - 3.
 Discovery Disputes.
 The parties shall follow Local Civil Rule 37.2 with the following modifications.
 Any party wishing to raise a discovery dispute with the Court must first confer in good faith with the opposing party, in person or by telephone, in an effort to resolve the dispute.
-If this meet-and-confer process does not resolve the dispute, the party may file on ECF a lettermotion to the Court, no longer than three pages, explaining the nature of the dispute and requesting an informal conference.
+If this meet-and-confer process does not resolve the dispute, the party may file on ECF a letter-motion to the Court, no longer than three pages, explaining the nature of the dispute and requesting an informal conference.
 Such a letter must include a representation that the meet-and-confer process occurred and was unsuccessful.
 If the opposing party wishes to respond, it must call Chambers within one (1) business day to advise that a responsive letter will be forthcoming and do so by letter to the Court not exceeding three pages within three business days of the filing of the original letter-motion.